 Cusco has been a bastion of Peruvian culture since its founding in the 12th century.
 Today, it's a sophisticated city filled with fabulous museums, galleries, restaurants, and bars.
 Here's how to make the most of your time if you only have 24 hours in town.

-Despite the big distances, five days is enough time to do justice to any part of Peru: you just have to carefully pick the places you want to visit.
+Despite the big distances, five days is enough time to do justice to any part of Peru.
 These five 5-day itineraries give a good cross-section of what is on offer in this topographically and culturally diverse country.